PCI Approved Scanning Vendors: A Buyer’s Guide

 Cost: No cost associated with the assessments

-Notes: It is highly likely that the free assessments were attained, due to the size and complexity of the cardholder data environment.
+Notes: Due to the size and complexity of the cardholder data environment, the free assessments were likely attained.
 The total effort for the ASV to run and generate a report for this organization was nominal.
 As part of the negotiation, the vendor most likely added this free service to add additional value to the contract.

 Case Study #2: Leveraging Existing Technology